 The executive directors are responsible for the other information.
-The other information comprises the following non-audited parts of the management report:
+The other information comprises the following non-audited parts of the group management report:

-- the non-financial group statement to comply with §§ 315b to 315c HGB included in section "Sustainability Statement" of the management report - the subsection "6.4.
-Significant Characteristics of the Internal Control and Risk Management System" in section "REPORT ON OPPORTUNITIES AND RISKS" of the management report
+- the non-financial group statement to comply with §§ 315b to 315c HGB included in section "Sustainability Statement" of the group management report - the subsection "6.4.
+Significant Characteristics of the Internal Control and Risk Management System" in section "REPORT ON OPPORTUNITIES AND RISKS" of the group management report

-The other information comprises further the statement on corporate governance pursuant to § 289f HGB and § 315d HGB.
+The other information comprises further

+- the statement on corporate governance pursuant to § 289f HGB and § 315d HGB - all remaining parts of the annual report excluding cross-references to external information with the exception of the audited consolidated financial statements, the audited group management report and our auditor's report

-Our audit opinions on the annual financial statements and on the management report do not cover the other information, and consequently we do not express an audit opinion or any other form of assurance conclusion thereon.
+Our audit opinions on the consolidated financial statements and on the group management report do not cover the other information, and consequently we do not express an audit opinion or any other form of assurance conclusion thereon.